 So that brings us to my biggest takeaway so far: despite onerous regulation and potential challenges to data usage, it is key to be able to use data safely, and to do that, companies need to guarantee data privacy.
 Data anonymization is the first thing that comes to the mind when thinking of a method to access sensitive data that contains personal information.
 Unfortunately, it is not as simple as it sounds.
 Anonymous data is defined by the GDPR as information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
 Rendering data anonymous is thus not a trivial matter.

-There are many approaches to anonymization, including pseudonymization, tokenization, k-anonymity, and generalization, which are too complex to go into detail here (if you’d like to dig into this topic, our CDO Omar did a presentation on it here), which have pros and cons and work differently depending on a company’s data, resources and use-cases.
+There are many approaches to data protection, including tokenization, k-anonymity, or generalization, which are too complex to go into detail here, which have pros and cons and work differently depending on a company’s data, resources and use-cases.
 The approach we focus on at Statice is known as privacy-preserving synthetic data: we created a data anonymization engine which produces new, synthetic data records that represent very closely the original statistical characteristics of the sensitive source data.
 Our engine uses machine learning to learn the structural and statistical characteristics of sensitive data sets, and then uses the learning to generate privacy-preserving new synthetic data, which can be safely used for product building, business optimization, and monetization.
 So, it is possible to both maintain privacy, while at the same time unlocking the value of data.

 It’s been a hectic first month, but I’ve already had the opportunity to learn a lot and get some great insights into digital transformations going on in multiple industries.
 I hope my learnings were interesting and valuable for you, and look forward to sharing more in the future!